Learn how to create great social media content

 Tip: This can also be a great way of converting potential clients you are starting to engage with.
 By linking relevant content you see or create back to conversations you are having, you are showing them you listen when they talk and have been thinking about what they said.

-To support you create great social media content, we have published a range of ebooks with insight into many different aspects of coaching:
+To support your development as a professional coach, we have published a range of ebooks with insight into many different aspects of coaching.
+One that helps you unlock a connection with others are these two exclusive ebooks:

 Coaching Emotional Intelligence: Your practical guide to coaching Emotional Intelligence.
 We look at emotions, emotional intelligence and emotional intelligence in the workplace, plus some examples for how it can be tested.